trentfehl/chamber/README.md

 processes that require precise temperature control such as sourdough starter care, pickling, and others.

+This project was accepted as a demo presentation at the 2019 Hackaday Superconference.
+The presentation can be found here: https://docs.google.com/presentation/d/1pnsGfKx_trj58ampCZZywA2gX1rxPGUsQPXvuTJ43v0/edit?usp=sharing

 ### Roadmap
  - Switch controlled interior lights
  - Custom PCB to reduce cost and clean up look